alarm-redist/fifty-states/analyses/SC_cd_2010/doc_SC_cd_2010.md

 We do not adhere to all criteria in the guidelines.
 We include the following constraints:

 1. We enforce a maximum population deviation of 0.5%.
-2. We impose a hinge constraint on the Black Voting Age Population so that it encourages district BVAP between 40 percent and 60 percent, but districts with BVAP of 30% or less are not penalized as much.
+2. We impose a hinge constraint on the Black Voting Age Population so that it encourages districts with BVAP above 40%, but districts with BVAP of 30% or less are not penalized as much.
 3. We impose a municipality-split constraint to lower the number of municipality splits.

 ## Data Sources